aidanscannell/academic-kickstart/content/post/bayesian-machine-learning/index.md

 \\]
 The Bernoulli ditribution is parameterised by a single parameter \\(\mu\\).
-The reason we have picked this distribution is because it makes sense to parameterize the system using a single parameter \\(\mu\\) that conatins information regarding how often we observe each outcome i.e. how biased is the coin, \\(\mu\\) is the probability of getting a tails and \\(1-\mu\\) is the probability of getting a heads.
+The reason we have picked this distribution is because it makes sense to parameterize the system using a single parameter \\(\mu\\) that conatins information regarding how often we observe each outcome i.e. how biased is the coin.
+\\(\mu\\) is the probability of getting a tails and \\(1-\mu\\) is the probability of getting a heads.
 If we think the coin is fair then we would initially guess \\(\mu=0.5\\) and if we thought it was biased towards heads then maybe \\(\mu=0.3\\).

-Lets now look at the value of our likelihood for each of our possible observations to get some intuition for what is going on,
+Let's now look at the value of our likelihood for each of our possible observations to get some intuition for what is going on,
 \\[
 p(x=0 | \mu) = \mu^{0} (1 - \mu)^{1-0} = 1 - \mu
 \\]